hyunR/ManWaDownloader/README.md

 #### version 1.0.0  ####

 - Dec 23rd 2018
-- initial commit with mpv
+- initial commit with mvp
 - features to be added
   - detect user's diretory and do auto update for each manwha
   - change download path